saurabh119/Flight-Reservation-System/README.md

 Travel will take place between October 1, 2016 and November13, 2016.
 Each flight has 15 seats.
 Passengers can book for a maximum of 10 seats.
 Booking requires just one name.

-For running this project, Windows users can run the FRS.jar file directly.
+For running this project:

-For running on terminal on windows or for linux users, first go to the directory then type java -jar FRS.jar spicejet.csv silkair.csv
+1. Open the terminal
+2. Go to the directory
+3. Type "java -jar FRS.jar spicejet.csv silkair.csv" without quotes.